kaibios0101/MR-CAD/README.md

-# Mendelian randomization analysis of 37 clinical factors and coronary artery disease in East Asian and European populations
+# MR of coronary artery disease

 This repository includes scripts to reproduce the main results presented in the following paper: